herve26/bilokos_web/privacy_policy(en-US).md

 **PRIVACY NOTICE**

-**Last updated February 08, 2022**
+**Last updated  August 13, 2022**

-Thank you for choosing to be part of our community at Global Bazzar United ("**Company**," "**we**," "**us**," or "**our**").
+Thank you for choosing to be part of our community at Global African Development ("**Company**," "**we**," "**us**," or "**our**").
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at deuxbazzar@gmail.com.
+If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at takeit-cd@gmail.com

 This privacy notice describes how we might use your information if you:

-*   Download and use our mobile application — 2ème Bazzar
+*   Download and use our mobile application — TakeIt

 *   Engage with us in other related ways ― including any sales, marketing, or events